bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

       color: red;
     }

 Notice how the `.heading` CSS class name is being used within each component to set the color of the `<h1>` element.
 For the `HeadingA` component, the color is `green`, and for the `HeadingB` component, the color is `red`.
-Using the file naming convention `[name].module.css` let’s Create React App know that we want these stylesheets to be processed as CSS Modules.
+Using the file naming convention `[name].module.css` let's Create React App know that we want these stylesheets to be processed as CSS Modules.
 Using CSS Modules allows the `.heading` class name to be reused across components without any issue.

 To see this feature in action, update your `App` component to render both of your new components: